 How to Write an Essay?

 The most widely used piece of writing in any academic environment is an academic essay.
-Its aim is to provide and support an idea or argument on the basis of research and interpretation of its results.
+When you write an essay, you aim is to provide and support an idea or argument on the basis of research and interpretation of its results.

 As a student, you can come across different types of essays.
 Their content will depend on your academic level and the subject of study.
 Universities usually require argumentative essays aimed at explaining the author's position and perspective on the specific topic.